-Malawi is a landlocked country located in southeast Africa and is about the size of Pennsylvania.
+Malawi is a landlocked country located in southeast Africa and is about the size of Pennsylvania (click the “map marker” button on the top right of this page to see a map of Malawi).
 It is referred to as “The Warm Heart of Africa” by both locals and visitors for its friendly spirit and welcoming people; but behind the optimism of its culture, Malawi is one of the poorest places on earth.

 Poverty continues to be chronic and widespread- Malawi is ranked 174 out of 187 countries on the Human Development Index (UN, 2013).
 According to the United Nations Development program, over 60% of Malawians live on less than $1.25 per day.
 The country’s development is thwarted by a fast growing population, limited arable land, natural disasters, food insecurity, malnutrition, AIDS and a high incidence of malaria.